stefan-wuensch/tmp/README.md

 ### 1. Create Nagios Host objects

-**Edit the file `hosts.cfg`**
+**Edit the file `hosts.cfg` and add a new `define host` stanza.**

-This is an example Nagios Host object to define the RDS Instance from the example above:
+This is an example Nagios Host object.
+This defines the RDS Instance with the example values we used previously:
 ```
 define host {
 	use					aws-host-active-check